 It becomes very easy to create a cron job, edit, detect and resolve any errors right from the site backend via Cron Jobs Grid and Cron Jobs Timetable.
 All configuration requirements are simple and friendly-to-meet with any store admins.

 When an admin would like to make a test with multiple cron jobs, it is very convenient to take action at the Magento backend.

-With Cron Schedule, admins can view clearly and manage all the executed and scheduled cron jobs via the backend separate listing grid very easily.
+With Magento 2 Cron Scheduler extension, admins can view clearly and manage all the executed and scheduled cron jobs via the backend separate listing grid very easily.
 The grid allows accessing any time to monitor cron job details including cron job code, group name, activation status, instance classpath, job method, time schedule and action.
 It is able to edit quickly the cron jobs which are created by admins via this grid.
 In other words, the grid brings an overview of all cron tasks available.

 Also, at the Manage Cron Jobs Grid, store admins can take mass actions as delete, change status or execute all or selected cron tasks conveniently and in a time-saving way.

 Record every state of a cron task in details

 Another outstanding of Cron Schedule module is to allow recording and updating all status of a cron task via History Log.

 The Cron Jobs Log will notify the action state of a cron task: Error, Missed, Pending, Running, Success.
 If the process has the problems, the log will display the message of error details, depending on which admins can solve the issue by reconfiguring it correctly.